Underdog-Inc/lifecycle/README.md

 **Note:**
 This repository is a placeholder used to gauge community interest.
 During this time, the codebase is being refined, documentation improved, and the project optimized for deployment in a variety of environments.

-If you're curious or have any questions, please check out [this issue](https://github.com/GoodRxOSS/lifecycle/issues/1) and join the conversation.
+Drop a star if you're curious.
+If you have any questions, please check out [this issue](https://github.com/GoodRxOSS/lifecycle/issues/1) and join the conversation.
 Give it a thumbs up if you're interested!

 Happy coding!